pwilmart/ABRF_2020/README.md

 ![slide 18](images/Slide18.png)

 The study had 8 sea lions without any kidney disease and 11 sea lions with kidney disease from leptospirosis infection.
-The paper used label free spectral counting to compare the two groups.
+The paper used label free spectral counting to compare the two groups, so I repeated the differential expression testing.
 Any quantitative study should check the data before doing the statistical analysis.
 How did the data from each sample turn out?
 Do they all look okay or are some of them possible outliers to be excluded?
 We can always identify more things than we can quantify.
 The bar is higher for quantification.
 How do we determine a cutoff for quantification?
 After checking the data, we can do the statistical testing and visualize the results.
 We can do all of this with notebooks.

 ---